Kyle-858/Kyle-858/README.md

 * 🌍  I'm based in Pennsylvania
 * ✉️  You can contact me at [krazykyle19@gmail.com](mailto:krazykyle19@gmail.com)
-* 🧠  I'm currently learning Firebase
+* 🧠  I'm currently learning React Native
 * 💬  I've always been interested in understanding how / why things work, and I feel this makes me an excellent problem-solver

 <p align="left">